dashvlas/awesome-ios-interview/Resources/English.md

 You are not allowed to write any production code unless it is to make a failing unit test pass.
 You are not allowed to write any more of a unit test than is sufficient to fail; and compilation failures are failures.
 You are not allowed to write any more production code than is sufficient to pass the one failing unit test.

+## You’ve just been alerted that your new app is prone to crashing.
+What do you do?

+This classic interview question is designed to see how well your prospective programmer can solve problems.
+What you’re looking for is a general methodology for isolating a bug, and their ability to troubleshoot issues like sudden crashes or freezing.
+In general, when something goes wrong within an app, a standard approach might look something like this:

+#### Determine the iOS version and make or model of the device.
+#### Gather enough information to reproduce the issue.
+#### Acquire device logs, if possible.

+Once you have an idea as to the nature of the issue, acquire tooling or create a unit test and begin debugging.
+A great answer would include all of the above, with specific examples of debugging tools like Buglife or ViewMonitor, and a firm grasp of software debugging theory—knowledge on what to do with compile time errors, run-time errors, and logical errors.
+The one answer you don’t want to hear is the haphazard approach—visually scanning through hundreds of lines of code until the error is found.
+When it comes to debugging software, a methodical approach is must.

 # Tasks